-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about Kaposi sarcoma and how to treat it.
+Use the menu to see other pages.

-Doctors are working to learn more about Kaposi sarcoma, including ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about Kaposi sarcoma, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

-Virus research.
+- Virus research.
 Research is ongoing to learn more about HHV-8 and its link to Kaposi sarcoma.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trials databases now.
-Please note this link will take you outside this guide.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.